keboola/component-tiktok-ads/README.md

 TikTok is a video-sharing focused social networking service.

-This component enables users to extract integrated TikTok Ad reports into Keboola
+This component enables users to extract integrated TikTok Ad reports into Keboola.

+The component uses the TikTok API v1.3 and requests a [synchronous report](https://ads.tiktok.com/marketing_api/docs?id=1740302848100353).
+Currently the filtering is not supported.

 **Table of contents:**